 Understanding the patient intake process (whether it is new patient intake of existing patient intake) will help you with streamlining it.

 For each patient, there are about 50 different tasks that need to be performed for patient intake.
 You are probably aware of the steps subconsciously.
 Have you ever taken stock of all the steps involved?
-Easy to do if you use our free patient intake software for this.
+Easy to do if you use our patient intake software for this.

 Various steps involved in patient intake